Fudgedotdotdot/Fudgedotdotdot.github.io/posts/python_ast_and_yara/python_ast_and_yara.md

 # Using python's AST module to defeat Yara
 This article will touch on python's AST module and how to use it to obfuscate python code.
-The Mythic agent [Medusa](https://github.com/MythicAgents/Medusa) will be used as an example of successfull obfuscation from yara rules.

 ## Python's AST
 Python has a module called *AST* or Abstract-Syntax-Tree, which allows us to inspect and change python code in it's AST representation.